xodiosx/XoDos2/avnc_flutter/README.md

 # avnc_flutter
-Package the AVNC project as a Flutter plugin for use in the Xodos project.
+Package the AVNC project as a Flutter plugin for use in the tiny-computer project.